-I’ve had teachers ask me, “How do you get all that instruction into 15 minutes?”
-And I tell them, it’s because…
+I’ve had teachers ask me, “How do you get all of that reading instruction into 15 minutes?” and I tell them it’s because…

 Every minute in guided reading counts.

 Not only is it amazing what you can teach in one minute, but I’m going to show you how to do this.

 In one minute with your guided reading groups, you can accomplish one or more of these: